lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Stripe promotion codes work.
 - Improved the landing page a bit.
 Cleaner, pricing and sharing incentive.
 - Writing streak and chart now interactively display todays words.
 - Better way to load toady's stats into the timeline
+- Add pretty react number inputs with words placeholder in them.
 ## 2021-12-24
 - Figured out improvmx domain forwarding.
 - Implemented and perfected the charts, implemented long-term writing goal settings, long-term writing goal is displayed in writing streak progress bar and tooltip.
 Added to the landing page too.